Telligent/Telligent-Community-Samples/widgets/XBox Gamer/README.md

-# Facebook Social Plugins
+# Xbox Gamer Card

-###What are the Facebook Social Plug-ins?
+###What is the Xbox Gamer Card
-These widgets are for Community Server platform and allow you to use Facebook's Social Plugins within your community.
+These widgets are for the Community Server platform and allow you to easily add an Xbox Gamer Card in your profile.

 ###Installation: